Yes we have 2 theme park building games: Funfair and Unfair.

 Player interaction in Unfair and Funfair

 Because it's a big engine building game, Unfair has a few opportunity-costed ways for players to disrupt their rival’s parks to reign in their engines a touch.
 So games are never decided half way through because someone has an unstoppable engine.
-With its either / or double ended event cards, you decide whether the best play is to boost your own park unstoppably, or hinder a leading rival in some mitigatable or blockable way.
-That option is there, whether players choose to use it or not.
+With its either / or double ended event cards, you decide whether the best play is to boost your own park unstoppably, or hinder a leading rival, with a risk of it being blocked or mitigated.

 Large interactive engine building games are rare.
 Unfair unashamedly says what it is from its title on, and many fans love it for the deep strategic choices it asks players to make, including whether it is better to mess with a leader or boost yourself unstoppably.